fsdigitalllc/pancakes-builder/issues.md

 ## hugo server issues
 In some cases, when saving html partials that have css, the page css doesn't reload properly.
 You'll notice that all content is shifted to one side.
 **Fix** TBD. save base.html or re-serve site

+## image SRC Resource Object
+If an image is referenced in the front matter, but the file doesn't exist, the site won't build **Fix** use iffileexists to check before creating resource object